 - Baccalaureate degree from a regionally accredited institution with a cumulative grade point average of at least 2.75 (4.0 scale), OR

-- Grade point average of at least 3.0 for the last 60 hours of undergraduate courses, OR
+- GPA of at least 3.0 for the last 60 hours of undergraduate courses, OR

 - Master’s degree from a regionally accredited institution with a cumulative GPA of at least 3.0

-- Upon admittance the candidate must select one of the four content areas in Middle Childhood – Math, Science, English Language Arts and/or Social Studies.
+After being admitted, you will select one of the four content areas in Middle Childhood: Math, Science, English Language Arts, or Social Studies.

 Licensure and Field Placement Requirements